 Equipment Breakdown Insurance

-Equipment breakdown insurance offers financial protection if your company’s mechanical, electrical, and technological equipment suffers from sudden breakdowns.
+Equipment breakdown insurance offers financial protection if your company’s mechanical, electrical, or technological equipment suffers from sudden breakdowns.
 Equipment breakdown insurance helps to cover the cost to repair or replace damaged equipment, lost income due to the unexpected breakdown of equipment, and loss of product due to unexpected equipment failure.

 Nationwide identifies five categories of equipment that are routinely covered by equipment breakdown insurance: mechanical, electrical, computers and communications, air conditioners and refrigeration systems, and boilers/pressure equipment.
 Whether or not you need this type of policy depends on the equipment your business uses, as well as how essential it is for generating revenue.
 If your business owns or operates equipment whose unexpected breakdown would result in the significant loss of income or the inability to conduct normal business operations, then you should consider equipment breakdown insurance.